hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 $ iroha --config path/to/client.toml <COMMAND>
 ```

-This is not _persistent configuration_: each time you run `iroha`, you must add the `--config path/to/client.toml` command-line argument, unless you put the `client.toml` config file in your working directory.
+This is a _non-persistent configuration_: each time you run `iroha`, you must add the `--config path/to/client.toml` command-line argument, unless the `client.toml` config file is in the working directory.

 :::

 The account specified in the `[account]` section of `client.toml` is preregistered in the default [genesis block](/guide/configure/genesis) of the blockchain.
 Only it can interact with the blockchain for now.
-If you change the keys or the domain of the account in the config file, you should ensure they are preregistered in the blockchain too.
+If you change the keys or the domain of the account in the configuration file, make sure that they are preregistered on the blockchain too.

-To check that configuration works, try to run a query, e.g.:
+To check that a configuration works, run the following query:

 ```bash
 $ iroha domain list all